Chart Color Schemes

 Crows Nest features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.5% of all households, including 14.3% couples with children, 37.3% couples without children, and 11.0% single parent families.
 Non-family households account for the remaining 35.5%, with lone person households at 33.3% and group households comprising 2.8%.
-The median household size is 2.1 people, smaller than the Rest of Qld average of 2.5.
+The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households